Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

 \subsubsection{Results}

-Fig.~\ref{fig04} shows that all the six C-PO-NT models with $NT$ = 2 to 7 outperform O-PO economically, in which C-PO-7 renders the best performance (i.e., 2.54\% average EI and 0.58 average VoI).
-As the ideal P-PO with the 1.00 VoI only achieves 4.43\% EI, the 2.54\% EI of C-PO-7 could be regarded as non-trivial.
+Fig.~\ref{fig06} shows that six out of the seven CPO-WR-NTs, with \textit{NT} ranging from 2 to 7, outperform TPO economically.
+Notably, CPO-WR-7 renders the best performance\textemdash an average EI of 2.54\%.
+As the ideal PPO with the 1.00 VoT only achieves a 4.43\% EI, the 2.54\% EI of CPO-WR-7 can be regarded as non-insignificant.
+In fact, the 2.54\% EI corresponds to a considerable monthly cost reduction of \$171,360 compared to TPO.

-Table~\ref{tab04} breakdowns the actual system costs of O-PO and C-PO-7.
-The main difference between O-PO and C-PO-7 stems from the generation cost in ED.
-It is also noteworthy that C-PO-7 has a lower startup cost and a higher no-load cost in UC.
+Table~\ref{tab03} breaks down the actual operating costs of TPO and CPO-WR-7.
+The main difference between TPO and CPO-WR-7 stems from the generation cost (the $\text{5}^{\text{th}}$ column) in RD.
+It is also noteworthy that CPO-WR-7 has a lower startup cost and a higher no-load cost in UC.

-Table~\ref{tab05} compares different C-POs.
-It shows that C-PO-NTs and C-PO-NT-Rs render lower SR and NR than the raw schedules, among which SR is always higher than NR.
-Regarding the training, both computational time and the number of iterations for solving the ERM problem increase with $NT$.
-Moreover, it is noteworthy that four C-POs cause negative EI.
+Table~\ref{tab04} compares six CPO-NTs.
+Note that both CPO-WR-NT and CPO-R-NT render lower SR and NR than the raw schedules of TPO, among which SR is always higher than NR.
+Regarding the training, both the computational time and number of iterations for solving the ERM problem increase with \textit{NT}.
+Moreover, it is noteworthy that four CPO-NTs cause negative EI.